 Admission requirements are similar to foreign student enrollment procedures at other Canadian schools, whether Universities, Colleges or Technical and Design Schools.
 The application process can take some time to go through so we recommend you apply at least four to six months in advance.

 But why not let us help you study in Canada?
 Our professional Program Advisors are here to help guide our International students through the enrollment process.

-Studying in Canada is a wonderful choice for International students and international student life at the Centre for Arts & Technology will be an adventure of living, learning and making new friends.
+Studying in Canada is a wonderful choice for International students and international student life at Centre for Arts and Technology will be an adventure of living, learning and making new friends.